Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 ### Cleaning Checklist

-Likewise the photo tutorial shows the user how to make perfect coffee, the cleaning checklist should support the cleaning of the machine.
+Just like the photo tutorial shows the user how to make perfect coffee, the cleaning checklist should support the cleaning of the machine.

 **cleaningController.js** & **cleaning-checklist.html**